 Last date for withdrawal without academic penalty: when you withdraw from a subject after this date you will receive a Fail grade (WF) for the subject.

 International commencing students: if you are an international student, commencing with JCU, you may incur financial penalties if - after accepting your offer - you withdraw from your course.
-For detailed information, refer to your student contract and the International tuition fee policy.
+For detailed information, refer to your student contract and the Student Fee Payments and Refunds Policy.